openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      -- name that consists of a single identifier.

    qualified name
-     -- name that consists of a sequence of identifiers separated with the ‘.’ token.
+     -- name that consists of a sequence of identifiers separated with the token ‘``.``’.

    scope of a name
      -- region of the program code within which the entity---as declared by